developer-zebra/developer-zebra-site/src/datawedge/11-0/guide/api/setreportingoptions/index.md

   - true
   - false (default)

-### Return Values

-Error and debug messages are logged to the Android logging system, which can be viewed and filtered by the logcat command.
-Use logcat from an ADB shell to view the log messages:

-    :::term
-    $ adb logcat -s DWAPI

-Error messages are logged for invalid actions and parameters.

 ### Result Codes

 DataWedge returns the following error codes if the app includes the intent extras `SEND_RESULT` and `COMMAND_IDENTIFIER` to enable the app to get results using the DataWedge result intent mechanism.
 See [Example Code](#example), below.